 In 2006, Azar was appointed as the education director at California Theatre Center.
 In this position, her mission to instill a life-long appreciation for the arts in our young people took root.
 Azar not only developed every piece of education material for the center, but she also worked as an actor and director for the company's professional productions.
 The center's theatre conservatory, internship program, great spring musical, youth professional acting, and outreach programs serve thousands of students in California, Oregon, Washington, and Nevada.
 In 2007, Azar also had the opportunity to design curriculum for second-language English students that was then presented on the first-ever American youth theatre tour to China.
 Azar's conservatory students have gone on to attend top theatre schools such as University of Southern California, American Musical and Dramatic Academy, and Carnegie Mellon.

-Currently, Maegan is the Assistant Professor of Acting & Directing at Furman University, President of the South Carolina Theatre Association, Vice-Chair of the Southeastern Theatre Conference’s College & University Division, and an Artistic Associate at The Warehouse Theatre.
+Currently, Maegan is the Associate Professor of Acting & Directing at Furman University, Past-President of the South Carolina Theatre Association, Secretary of the Souteastern Theatre Conference Executive Committee, and an Artistic Associate at The Warehouse Theatre.
 Through her courses at Furman, Azar attempts to engage individual growth through theatre as a professional art form.
 In so doing, she hopes that students will carry their appreciation of theatre beyond the university grounds to a wider world in need of exploring the human spirit.